 James Ellroy was born in Los Angeles in 1948.
 He is the author of the L.A.
 Quartet: The Black Dahlia, The Big Nowhere, L.A.
-Confidential, and White Jazz, and the Underworld U.S.A.
-Trilogy: American Tabloid, The Cold Six Thousand, and Blood’s A Rover.
-These seven novels have won… More about James Ellroy
+Confidential, and White Jazz, the Second L.A.
+Quartet: Perfidia, and the Underworld U.S.A.
+Trilogy: American Tabloid, The Cold Six Thousand, and Blood’s a… More about James Ellroy

 Paperback | $15.00